Biden picks Miguel Cardona, Connecticut schools chief, as education secretary

 Cardona added that closed schools were the result of staffing shortages, not evidence of virus transmission.

+But union officials in the state say he was always willing to listen to their point of view and worked to help buildings open safely.

+“Even if we disagreed everyone had a chance to express their feelings and beliefs,” said Jan Hochadel, president of AFT Connecticut.

-That record dovetails with Biden’s focus on trying to get schools reopened.
-He has called on districts to resume in-person teaching within his first 100 days in office.
+Cardona’s record dovetails with Biden’s focus on trying to get schools reopened, and was a significant factor in his selection, officials said.
 The new education secretary’s first task will be to help guide schools through the final phase of the pandemic.
+Biden has called on districts to resume in-person teaching within his first 100 days in office.

 Cardona has also focused his attention on equity issues and voiced concern that the pandemic was exacerbating inequities among students.
 Under his tenure, Connecticut became the first state to require high schools to offer courses on Black and Latino studies.
 Earlier, he served as co-chairman of a state task force examining achievement gaps.